 OpenSRE architecture

-How the OpenSRE codebase is structured: the seven first-party packages, what each is responsible for, and which may depend on which.
+How the OpenSRE codebase is structured: the eight first-party packages, what each is responsible for, and which may depend on which.
 These dependency rules are CI-enforced (make check-imports), so they are real invariants rather than

 aspirations.